JudeNiroshan/jboss-operator-usage-example/with-s2i-cli/README.md

-## Red Hat Middleware EAP-Operator usage with S2i-CLI
+## Red Hat Middleware EAP-Operator usage with s2i-CLI

 We are focusing a simple hello world REST API example project.
 We will be deploying this application into Openshift using Red Hat Middleware EAP-Operator.

 ![](./docs/overview.png)

-### 1. Install EAP-operator in your cluster
+### 1. Install EAP-Operator into your cluster

 Login to Openshift console and under administrator tab, operators can be installed under `Operators -> Install`